-Although we tend to think of our emotions as very personal experiences, they’re actually affected by the culture we are in.
-Some languages are better than others at crisply naming important sensations.
+Although we tend to think of our emotions as personal experiences, they’re actually affected by the culture we are in.

-Perhaps the clearest example of the operation of a cultural standard that has affected all of us has been the obsession with happiness.
+Perhaps the clearest example of a cultural standard that has affected all of us has been the obsession with happiness.
 The preoccupation with feeling happy – a relatively recent thing – has caused a selective compassion with our emotions, with a clear bias towards positive ones.
-The rest generally get hidden from view, even from ourselves.

 Our cultural over-value on happiness might be problematic.
-Unchecked, it can create pressure to feel upbeat and cheerful all the time.
+It can create pressure to feel upbeat and cheerful all the time.

 Research on the concept of emodiversity suggests that stronger physical and mental health is correlated with experiencing a range of emotions, instead of just being happy or content all the time.